Articulated bus: United Kingdom

-In 2020, twenty one brand new Mercedes Benz Citaros entered service at Stansted Airport; the Mercedes Benz Citaro is probably the only articulated bus available in the United Kingdom at present.
+In 2020, twenty-one brand new Mercedes-Benz Citaros entered service at Stansted Airport; the Mercedes Benz Citaro is the only articulated bus available in the United Kingdom at present.

+The last public Wright Eclipse Fusion bendy buses ran on 26 March 2023 on service 888 between Luton airport and Luton airport parkway station, the service being replaced by the Luton DART monorail service.

 Asia

 China

 In Asia, many major Chinese cities had fleets of articulated buses prior to the late 1990s.
 Some of these fleets have since been replaced by single-section units except in a few cities, namely Beijing, Shanghai, and Hangzhou.
-While in the 2000s a surge in BRT construction has reintroduced or re-purposed the articulated bus fleets for rapid transit usage in cities like Changzhou, Chengdu, Dalian, Guangzhou, Jinan, Kunming, Xiamen, Yancheng, Zaozhuang, and Zhengzhou.
+In the 2000s, a surge in BRT construction has reintroduced or re-purposed the articulated bus fleets for rapid transit usage in cities like Changzhou, Chengdu, Dalian, Guangzhou, Jinan, Kunming, Xiamen, Yancheng, Zaozhuang, and Zhengzhou.

 Indonesia

-Indonesia first operated articulated bus in 1993, when Jakarta's bus company PPD began to operating Ikarus articulated busses from Hungary on their several busy lines.
-Later, the company also imported Chinese-made articulated busses.
-PPD dominating Jakarta city bus service until 2004, when Transjakarta was established and operates one of the longest BRT systems in the world.
+Indonesia first operated articulated buses in 1993, when Jakarta's bus company PPD began to operate Ikarus articulated busses from Hungary on several busy lines.
+Later, the company also imported Chinese-made articulated buses.
+PPD dominated Jakarta city bus service until 2004, when Transjakarta was established; it operates one of the longest BRT systems in the world.
 Transjakarta has been using articulated buses manufactured by Scania for some of their busiest routes since 2015.
-Prior to Scania buses introduction, there were Chinese-made Huanghai, Zhong Tong, Yutong, Ankai, and local-made INKA Inobus and AAI Komodo buses already in-service since 2010.
+Prior to Scania buses' introduction, there were Chinese-made Huanghai, Zhong Tong, Yutong, Ankai, and local-made INKA Inobus and AAI Komodo buses in service since 2010.

 Israel

-In Israel, the use of articulated buses—commonly called accordion bus, אוטובוס אקורדיון—is widespread, particularly in Gush Dan and Jerusalem, the two great urban centers of the country.
+In Israel, the use of articulated buses—commonly called accordion bus, אוטובוס אקורדיון—is widespread, particularly in Gush Dan and Jerusalem, the two great urban centers of the country, as well as in Haifa (for the Metronit BRT system) and other cities such as Beersheba.
 The long buses are considered reliable and useful, and have been in service in Israel since the mid-1970s.
-During the Israeli–Palestinian conflict, such buses were often targeted by Palestinians and suicide bombers during rush hours, since a crowded long bus can contain more than 100 passengers.
-Due to the al-Aqsa Intifada wave of mass bombings, security measures were enforced and today many long buses in Israel are accompanied by a security guard.
+During the Israeli–Palestinian conflict, such buses were often targeted by suicide bombers during rush hours, since a crowded long bus can contain more than 100 passengers.

 Macau

-In Macau, Transmac – Transportes Urbanos de Macau S.A.R.L. imported an 18-meter articulated bus model, and put it into operation on 6 January 2018 following multiple tests and adjustments.
-The bus operated on route 51 during peak hours.
+In Macau, China, Transmac (Transportes Urbanos de Macau S.A.R.L.) imported a Yutong ZK6180HGH 18-meter articulated bus model, and put it into operation on 6 January 2018 following multiple tests and adjustments.
+The bus operated on route 51 and 25BS during peak hours.
+It also served route 25AX before typhoon wipha/on golden weeks in 2019 and also route 26S after the annual international firework shows.
+In 2023, Transmac imported two 18-meter Higer KLQ6186GHEV extended range electric articulated bus model that runs on the same route 51, 25BS and 26S as its predecessor, first put into operation on 21 January 2024 as an after-show shuttle in Macau.
+The old ZK6180HGH is now used for non-franchised services, such as event shuttles or casino employers shuttles, as the government tends to fade out all diesel buses from franchised services.